How to Kickstart Your IoT Project

-Connectivity: The data from the devices needs to be transmitted to your data processing infrastructure, and that is why connectivity is a very important part of your IoT architecture.
+Connectivity: The data from the devices need to be transmitted to your data processing infrastructure, and that is why connectivity is a very important part of your IoT architecture.
 This may be achieved through wired or wireless connections or a combination of both.
 Modern IoT solutions rely on technologies like LoRaWAN, mioty, cellular IoT (NB-IoT, LTE-M), Bluetooth.

 Data Processing: The data processing component of an IoT architecture is responsible for storing, analyzing, and acting on the data collected by devices.
 This may be done using cloud-based services, on-premises hardware, or a combination of both.

 Applications: The applications in an IoT architecture are the interfaces through which users interact with the data collected by devices.
 These are of course depending on the business requirements that you need to provide value.
 They may be web-based, mobile apps, or dedicated hardware devices such as thermostats.
-Basically, they present visualised insights to end users and may be integrated into specific industry business management tools.
+Basically, they present visualized insights to end users and may be integrated into specific industry business management tools.

-#4: Realise your proof of concept
+#4: Realize your proof of concept